spsforks/QB64-Wiki/PALETTE.md

 ## Example(s)

+## Example(s)
-*Example:* Displaying all 64 DAC color hues as backgrounds in SCREEN 9 using a PALETTE swap.
+ Displaying all 64 DAC color hues as backgrounds in SCREEN 9 using a PALETTE swap.

 ```vb